l-Luna/Automotons/README.md

 ### Automotons
 Small robots that run instructions (in the form of items called modules), and carry heads that provide functionality.

-Currently, six heads (diamond drill, sticky head, iron blade, redstone panel, dispenser on a stick, note block on a stick) and fourteen modules (move, rotate, engage, handle errors, repetition) exist.
+Currently, seven heads (diamond drill, sticky head, iron blade, redstone panel, dispenser on a stick, note block on a stick, electromagnet head) and fourteen modules (move, rotate, engage, handle errors, repetition) exist.
 More are planned.

 Automotons is still in a buggy state.
 Testing (and PRs!) are appreciated.
 Expect to encounter issues.
-All items are craftable.

-The mod depends on Patchouli, but doesn't yet contain documentation.
-Documentation is planned for 1.0.
+This mod depends on Patchouli for the documentation.
+All items have documentation.